 Should I Charge More/Less For Dogs Compared To Cats?

 Again this is a personal choice.
 But, I charge the same for any type of pet or dog breed because I like to keep it simple.
 Client’s appreciate this.

 I just ask the client to book enough time so we can take care of everything we are responsible for.

 Should I Charge For A Meet & Greet?

-I don’t charge for meet & greets.
-Rather, I charge a minimum fee of $100 for the first time booking of service.
+Most sitters do not charge for meet & greets.
+However, you can make sure you recover the cost of the meet & greet by charging a minimum fee of $100 for the first time booking of service.

 During the initial sales call, I make it clear that the minimum fee only applies to the very first time a client is booking service.
 Once they pay that first time fee, they can book a single visit and that is no problem at all.
 I tell my clients that the minimum fee just covers us getting them set up in the system.

 My minimum fee also covers the cost of:

 - An office admin handling the sales call

 - Getting the client set up in our online system